tmcowley/swe-group-project/documentation/w1-project-init.md

 ## Database

 The chosen relational database language is PostgreSQL, a client-server database model.
-Unlike embedded counterparts, a PSQL server instance has to be launched before the back-end is built.
+Unlike embedded counterparts, a PostgreSQL server instance has to be launched before the back-end is built.

 ### MacOS Guide:
 Start PostgreSQL server: